Firearm: Lever action

+Revolving action

+Revolving action is a type of firearm action primarily found on handguns known as revolvers, but there are a few types of revolving rifles and shotguns.
+Revolvers are so named because cartridges are loaded into a cylinder, the cylinder has separate chambers for each cartridge (the most common size is six), as the revolver is fired the cylinder rotates (or "revolves") aligning each of the chambers with the barrel.
+There are two types of revolvers: single-action and double-action.
+With single-action revolvers, the hammer must be manually cocked back by the operator each time the gun is fired to rotate the cylinder.
+With double-action revolvers, pulling the trigger rotates the cylinder, cocks the hammer back, and releases the hammer all in one motion, allowing for a faster rate-of-fire; however the revolver can also be fired single-action style by manually cocking the hammer, this makes the trigger pull much lighter and improves accuracy.
+Some modern revolvers are known as double-action only, instead of having an external hammer they use an internal striker mechanism, as the trigger is pulled it rotates the cylinder and resets the striker's firing pin, as such it can only be fired double-action style.

+Examples of revolvers include the Colt Single Action Army, Colt M1889 (early double-action), Colt Python (modern double-action), Ruger Single-Six (modern single-action), & Ruger LCR (double-action only).

 Bolt action

 Bolt action is a repeating (and rarely single-shot) action that is operated by directly manipulating the bolt via a bolt handle.
 The bolt is unlocked from the receiver, then pulled back to open the breech, ejecting a cartridge, and cocking the striker and engaging it against the sear; when the bolt is returned to the forward position, a new cartridge, if loaded, is pushed out of the magazine and into the barrel chamber, and the breech is re-locked.
+Most bolt-action firearms are rifles, but a few are shotguns.
 Two designs of bolt action exist: rotating bolt, where the bolt must be axially rotated to unlock and lock the receiver; and straight pull, which does not require the bolt to be rotated, simplifying the bolt action mechanism and allowing for a greater rate of fire.

+Examples of bolt-action rifles include the Winchester Model 70, Remington Model 700, Ruger M77, & Savage Model 110.

 Pump action

 Pump action or slide action is a repeating action that is operated by moving a sliding handguard (the "pump") on the gun's forestock rearward (frontward on some models), ejecting any spent cartridges and cocking the hammer or striker, then moving the handguard forward to load a new cartridge into the chamber.
 It is most common on shotguns, though pump action rifles and grenade launchers also exist.

+Examples of pump-action firearms include the Remington Model 870, Mossberg 500, & Winchester Model 1200 shotguns and Remington Model 7600 rifle.